convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/ngx-components/components/tab-button.md

 Link target | Specifies where to display the <i>URL</i>.
 Mode | Specifies ionic mode.
 Selected | If set to 'true' this tab button will be selected.
-Comment | Describes the object comment to include in the documentation report.
-This property generally contains an explanation about the object.
+Comment | Describes the object comment to include in the documentation report.  <p>This property generally contains an explanation about the object.</p>
 Identifier | Defines the component identifier.
 Is active | Defines whether the component is active.
 Page | Defines the associated page.